AI Engineering Profile

 - Evaluation suites: pre-deployment, regression, adversarial testing

-- Trust Ladders: initial levels set, promotion/demotion criteria defined
+- Trust Ladders: initial levels set, promotion/demotion criteria defined (promotions/demotions are Domain Outcomes that emit GDRs)

 - Ring 3 learning pipeline operational